apache/incubator-kie-kogito-runtimes/README.md

 Any dependency used in any KIE project should fulfill these soft requirements:

-* Use dependencies that are acceptable for the [jboss-integration-platform-bom](https://github.com/jboss-integration/jboss-integration-platform-bom)
+* Use dependencies that are **acceptable for the [jboss-integration-platform-bom](https://github.com/jboss-integration/jboss-integration-platform-bom)**.

     * Do not override versions in `kie-parent-with-dependencies`'s `pom.xml` unless an exception is granted

         * If a newer version of the ip-bom already uses the new version, it's of course fine to do a temporarly overwrite in `kie-parent-with-dependencies`'s `pom.xml`.

-* Prefer dependencies with the groupId `org.jboss.spec` over those with the groupId `javax.*`.
+* **Prefer dependencies with the groupId `org.jboss.spec`** over those with the groupId `javax.*`.

-    * The dependencies with the groupId `javax.*` are unreliable and are missing metadata.
+    * Dependencies with the groupId `javax.*` are unreliable and are missing metadata.
 No one owns/maintains them consistently.

-    * The dependencies with the groupId `org.jboss.spec` are checked and fixed by JBoss.
+    * Dependencies with the groupId `org.jboss.spec` are checked and fixed by JBoss.

-* Only use dependencies with an active community.
+* Only use dependencies with **an active community**.

-    * Check for activity in the last year through [Ohloh](http://www.ohloh.net].
+    * Check for activity in the last year through [Ohloh](http://www.ohloh.net).

-* Less is more: less dependencies is better.
+* Less is more: **less dependencies is better**.
 Bloat is bad.

     * Try to use existing dependencies if the functionality is available in those dependencies

-        * For example: use poi instead of jexcelapi if poi is already a KIE dependency
+        * For example: use `poi` instead of `jexcelapi` if `poi` is already a KIE dependency

-* Do not use fat jars.
-This includes shading jars.
+* **Do not use fat jars, nor shading jars.**

     * A fat jar is a jar that includes another jar's content.
-For example `weld-se.jar` that includes `org/slf4j/Logger.class`
+For example: `weld-se.jar` which includes `org/slf4j/Logger.class`

     * A shaded jar is a fat jar that shades that other jar's content.
-For example `weld-se.jar` that includes `org/weld/org/slf4j/Logger.class`
+For example: `weld-se.jar` which includes `org/weld/org/slf4j/Logger.class`

     * Both are bad because they cause dependency tree trouble.
+Use the non-fat jar instead, for example: `weld-se-core.jar`

 There are currently a few dependencies which violate some of these rules.
 If you want to add a dependency that violates any of the rules above, get approval from the project leads.